We aim to give all our clients a first rate, quality service.

 We hope that the complaints procedure is rarely if ever used.
 If it is used we want it to sort problems out for once and for all.
 Early warning of any difficulty you are having with your case is always helpful.

-If you wish the Legal Ombudsman to investigate, you are entitled to make a complaint within 6 years of the act or omission concerned, or within 3 years of the matter coming to light (provided in either case it was not before 6 October 2010).
-However, the Ombudsman will only investigate if he is contacted by you within 6 months of the date of the Complaint Partner’s report.
+If you wish the Legal Ombudsman to investigate, you are entitled to make a complaint within 6 years of the act or omission concerned, or within 3 years of the matter coming to light.
+However, the Ombudsman will only investigate if your complaint is made within 6 months of the date of the Complaint Partner’s final letter.
 We hope this step is never necessary as we are committed to maintaining the excellence of our service.

 Your right to complain includes complaints about our bills which can be challenged by application to the court for a detailed assessment.